 IFRAMEing content that is behind an authentication boundary is not supported through web resources or Power Apps component framework.
 Some embedded IFRAMEs might work in a browser client if the user directly logs into the external service, but this is not supported in mobile or tablet applications.
 The specific scenario of embedding a form within an IFRAME, embedded in another form, is not supported.
-We recommend the use of form as a component for such scenarios.Use of Power Apps component framework is encouraged to build reusable and more tighter external IFRAME based integrations.
+We recommend the use of form as a component for such scenarios.In general, use of Power Apps component framework and custom pages is encouraged to build configurable, reusable and more tighter external ntegrations.
 More information: IFRAME component

 Capabilities of web resources

 SiteMap, or the application ribbon because they can be referenced by using URL syntax.

 The URL syntax for web resources allows for relative path references.
 With your development tools, you can create a group of interdependent files on a development server by using file types compatible with web resources.
 Then, if you use a consistent naming convention and relative path references, the website will function after you upload all the files into Dataverse.

 Because web resources are stored in Dataverse and are solution components, they can be easily exported and installed to other Dataverse orgs.
 Web resources are also available to users of Dataverse for Microsoft Office Outlook with Offline Access when offline because they are synchronized with the user's data.

 You can use the form editor to add and configure form-enabled web resources into your forms.